ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   - player : Only affect player messages.
   - none : Don't affect any messages.

+- Adds a textual tag to chat messages to easily identify whether the message is a whisper, blind roll, or self roll

 - Display chat message of type OTHER: Configure custom styling for message of type OTHER

 - Display chat message of type OOC: Configure custom styling for message of type OOC